 Candice: Admirable goals and your story definitely accomplishes all that.
 I prefer the lyricism and rhythm of free-verse, too.
 My critique partners help me come to my senses when I get a random wild hair to write in rhyme. 😉 What is your favorite part of the creative process?

 Lindsay: My favorite part is always the beginning and all the possibilities of a new story.
 Nothing thrills me more than having a cool concept pop into my mind and writing that first draft.
 I like to let my mind go and just drum up whatever it wants.
 Then the hard part begins.
 I think I’m terrible at editing on my own.
 I get pretty stymied.
 I work really well with the direction of CPs and my editors, so I know this is an area of improvement for me… to wrangle myself during the editing process.

-Do you have other creative outlets or hobbies?
-How do they cross into your writing?
+Candice: Do you have other creative outlets or hobbies?
+Do they cross into your writing?

-I love yoga too.
-A few minutes in usually leads to me running for paper and pen.
+Candice: A pie company?!
+How fun!
 Do you have any tips you’d like to share about finding creativity?

-Wonderful how you phrased that, being open to creativity, because that’s exactly how one needs to be.
-Creativity usually seems to inspire more creativity.
+Candice: One of the positive effects of the coronavirus are a plethora of digital workshops and I’m definitely taking advantage of those.
+Creativity usually seems to lead to more creativity.
 Do you have another book project you’re working on that you could give us a hint about?